Mirabelle (London restaurant): History

 The restaurant was first opened in 1936.
+It was established as an integral part of the facilities of a newly-constructed eight-storey block of luxury flats occupying the sites of the former numbers 56 to 60 Curzon Street, and 23 to 26 Bolton Street.
+In March 1938, it was stated in Country Life that: "The Restaurant, which is available both to residents and non-residents is considered to be among the daintiest and cosiest in London". its proprietor at this time was an Austrian, Ferdinand Kasnar, and the restaurant was described in the press as having an "Austrian atmosphere".

 The interior has a single main dining room, and two private dining rooms entitled the Pine Room and the Chinese Room.
 The restaurant is in the basement.
 Guests enter at street level and go downstairs.
 The restaurant became popular following the Second World War, and in the 1950s and 1960s it was seen as the place to be.
 Regulars of the restaurant included Orson Welles and Winston Churchill.
 The restaurant was also used to entertain foreign guests of the British Government, such as in February 1962 when Lord Privy Seal Edward Heath dined with the Assistant Foreign Secretary of Yugoslavia.

 In 1957, the chef and staff of Mirabelle relocated to Paris for a week to promote English food in the French capital.
 This also involved the temporary overturning of a ban on the importation of English oysters so that a thousand of them from Colchester could be sent for the Mirabelle staff to use there.
 Other dishes served in Paris included devilled kidneys and silverside of beef served with dumplings.

 In 1988, the Brent Walker leisure group attempted to buy the restaurant for £3 million in order to convert it partially into a casino.
 The purchase was made, but the owner of the group George Alfred Walker could not get a casino licence for the premises after his criminal history was publicly revealed.

 In 1990, the restaurant was purchased by a Japanese billionaire, who renovated it.
 Mirabelle reopened with a main dining room serving a French Menu and Japanese menu in two tepanyaki room, with an impressive wine list of the best French wines designed by Steven Spurrier.
 The restaurant never became popular despite the hire of London's best PR agency.